odea-project/qAlgorithms/report/report.md

 From a high-level perspective, the algorithm searches for groups of similar masses in a given dataset and ensures no group has too much space in the chromatographic dimension between included points.

-\
-From this point, a group will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further and as *open bin* if one or more of the subsetting functions (@todo link to functions) still has to check the grouping.
+From this point, a group will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further and as an *open bin* if one or more of the [subsetting functions](#core-functions) still has to check the grouping.
 Bins always refers to a grouping of centroided MS data with the parameter mz and at least one additional dimension of separation.
-Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning there are still secondary tests requiring bin metadata. (@todo link to bin object) The act of creating one or more new bins from an existing one while discarding all points which are not present in one of the new bins is called subsetting.
+Groups are only referred to as bins if they have not yet been handed to the peak fitting algorithm, meaning there are still secondary tests requiring bin metadata.
+The act of creating one or more new bins from an existing one while discarding all points which are not present in one of the new bins is called subsetting.
 Only open bins can be subject to subsetting.